 Our current studies are focused on studying spasmodic dysphonia (or laryngeal dystonia), one of the forms of primary focal dystonia, characterized by involuntary spasms in the laryngeal muscles, which selectively impair voluntary control of voice production during speaking but not during production of innate vocalizations, such as laughter and cry.
-Our studies are directed towards the identification of neural, genetic and environmental biomarkers of this disorder.
+Our studies are directed towards the identification of neural, genetic and environmental biomarkers of this disorder as well as development of new treatment options.

 Further, to understand the relationship between different forms of primary focal dystonia, we investigate the extent of shared and distinct brain abnormalities between different forms of primary focal dystonia, such as focal hand dystonia (including writer’s cramp, musician’s dystonia), blepharospasm, cervical dystonia, and spasmodic dysphonia.